ZimmermannHH/BeringSea_shotgun_sequencing/README.md

 ---
 # Data processing, filtering, compositional analysis and network analysis

-## Processing and filtering

-The following R-scripts are run in the order they are listed below.
+The following R-scripts and python-script are run in the order they are listed below.
+Input files for running the scripts are included in the folder Input_files.

 1. Cleaning up the kraken2-output and filtering for family level with  `1_prep_famlevel.R`
 2. Making taxonomic subgroups based on manually checked taxa lists `2_prep_taxalists.R`
 3. Resampling of reads to account for differences in per sample read counts for pelagic taxa `3_resampling_plankton_pelagic.R` and benthic taxa `3_resampling_benthic.R`.
 This script is based on the github script by Stefan Kruse [R-rarefaction](https://github.com/StefanKruse/R_Rarefaction).
-4. for pelagic taxa `` and benthic taxa ``.
+4. Compositional analysis, Spearman correlations, and network analysis for pelagic taxa `4_analysis_pelagic.R` and benthic taxa `4_analysis_benthic.R`.
 5. ``
 6. ``
 7. ``
 8. ``

-## Network analysis